liferay/liferay-docs/develop/learning-paths/mobile/articles/06-using-your-screenlets/03-using-get-entries-screenlet.markdown

 Note the `onGetEntriesSuccess` and `onItemClicked` methods are empty.
-You don't need to do anything in `onGetEntriesSuccess` because the Screenlet's View already displays the entries.
-You could put a Toast or log message in this method to indicate success, but this isn't required.
+You don't need to do anything in `onGetEntriesSuccess` because the Screenlet's View already displays the entries without any other action required from the app developer.
+You could put a Toast or log message in this method to indicate success, but it isn't required.
 The `onItemClicked` implementation exists to let the app respond when the user selects an entry in the UI.
 For example, you may want to navigate to an activity or fragment that displays additional detail about the selected entry.
 The app doesn't yet, however, contain such an activity or fragment.
 For now, you can leave `onItemClicked` empty.
+The `onGetEntriesFailure` method is the only listener implementation that does
+something: it displays the error message to the user when the Screenlet fails to retrieve entries.

+Now you're ready to register `EntriesFragment` as the Screenlet's listener.
+You'll do this the same way you registered `GuestbooksActivity` as the Get Guestbooks Screenlet's listener in the previous article.
+After doing this, however, there's one additional step you need to take.
+You need to set Get Entries Screenlet's guestbook ID.
+The Screenlet needs this so it knows what guestbook to retrieve entries from.

-Now you're ready to register `EntriesFragment` as the Screenlet's listener, and set the Screenlet's guestbook ID.
-To do both, you need to get a reference to the Screenlet.
+To register `EntriesFragment` as the Screenlet's listener, and set the Screenlet's guestbook ID, you need to get a reference to the Screenlet.
 Once you have this reference, you can call the Screenlet's `setListener` and `setGuestbookId` methods.
 Do this now by inserting the following code immediately above the `return` in the `onCreateView` method:

     GetEntriesScreenlet getEntriesScreenlet =
         (GetEntriesScreenlet) view.findViewById(R.id.getentries_screenlet);